tejasS1904/blockchainDeployed/README.md

 ### Notes
 For the Ballot DApp, the **register voter** functionality has been commented out in the frontend, and the contract function modified to not require registration.
+For the Blind Auction App the **contract** has been modified so the beneficiary can also place bids